BAI-Yeqi/Events-Workshops/README.md

 # Events-Workshops

-This file record all the workshops and events conducted by Bai Yeqi.
+This repo records all the workshops and events conducted by Bai Yeqi.